ansys/pypim/doc/source/integration_guide.rst

 This guide exposes the guidelines to implement such ``launch_*`` method that takes in account PyPIM.
-Just like the entire PIM API, this guide is only targetted toward products that are stateful and require explicit lifecycle management.
+Just like the entire PIM API, this guide is only targeted toward products that are stateful and require explicit lifecycle management.

 *************